So you want to know a little bit more about me. Here's a bio. My LinkedIn profile also contains a significant amount of info.

-In addition to the day job, I also have a deep and abiding research interests in a number of topics related to digital media.
+In addition to the day job, I also have deep and abiding research interests in a number of topics related to digital media.
 If you've read the blog at all, you've realized that games are something I do a great deal of thinking and writing about.
 I'm also constantly plotting some way to realize my dream of a visual interface for knowledge on the internet and the network model for structuring the knowledge database to run it.
-Then of course, there's that user generated survey system I've been wanting to build for since 2009...some day.
+Then of course, there's that user generated survey system I've been wanting to build since 2009...some day.

-Before beginning work at the Academic Co-Lab in September of 2010, I was a doctoral student at the University of Wisconsin–Madison where I completed my dissertation on the topic of how leadership in massively multiplayer online games can inform research on and practice of instructional leadership.
+Before beginning my professional live at the Academic Co-Lab in September of 2010, I was a doctoral student at the University of Wisconsin–Madison where I completed my dissertation on the topic of how leadership in massively multiplayer online games can inform research on and practice of instructional leadership.
 In other words, I looked at guild leadership in World of Warcraft and discussed the implications of those leadership practices for current and future practices of school leadership.
 This rather unlikely topic was the result of my having an official academic home at UW in the Department of Educational Leadership and Policy Analysis while also working as an active member in the Games+Learning+Society Research Group.